ruanti2018-1/zy1-monogame/report.md

 ### System scope & Responsibilities

 MonoGame is an Open Source implementation of the Microsoft XNA 4 Framework.
 Our goal is to allow XNA developers on Xbox 360, Windows & Windows Phone to port their games to the iOS, Android, Mac OS X, Linux and Windows 8/10.As well as PlayStation Vita, Xbox One and PlayStation 4.
-As a pioneer of framworks for creating cross-platform games, MonoGame possesses 4 prominent advantages.
+As a pioneer of framworks for creating cross-platform games, MonoGame possesses 4 prominent advantages, which are displayed in [the main page](http://www.monogame.net/).

 #### Managed Code